-The alfapump offers a new and much-needed treatment option for the management of malignant ascites in this patient population.
+In Europe, the alfapump has been used to offer these patients a new and much-needed treatment option for the management of malignant ascites.
+Malignant ascites is not part of the US approved indication for use but we are exploring options to expand this to include malignant ascites.
 A further benefit of the alfapump in malignant ascites is that physicians are able to conduct easy and regular liquid biopsies for therapy monitoring through the analysis of urine samples.
 These will contain significant material direct from the peritoneal cavity, including cancer cells.